 The Tolowa Dee-ni’ Nation is a federally recognized Indian Tribe of Tolowa Indians.
 The Nation is located 3 miles south of the Oregon-California border in Northwest California.
 The Tribe’s general membership consists of 1,700+ members governed by a 7 member Tribal Council elected by the general membership.
-Tribal Council members are: Denise Richards-Padgette, Chairperson; Jeri Thompson, Vice Chairperson; Leann McCallum, Secretary; Dr. Joseph Giovannetti, Treasurer; Marvin Richards Sr, Kara Brundin-Miller, Cari Nelson Council members.
+Tribal Council members are: Denise Richards-Padgette, Chairperson; Jeri Thompson, Vice Chairperson; Leann McCallum, Secretary; Cari Nelson, Treasurer; Marvin Richards Sr, Kara Brundin-Miller, Dr. Joseph Giovannetti Council members.

-Tribal operations are administered by Interim Executive Director, Ronda Ritchie.
-Other departments include; Fiscal, Environmental Programs, Housing, Language Preservation, Native American Graves and Repatriation (NAGPRA), Community and Family Services, Grants and Contracts, Maintenance, Human Resources, Information Technology, Enrollment and Clerical Support.
+Tribal operations are administered by Executive Director, Troy Ralstin.
+Other departments include; Fiscal, Environmental Programs, Housing, Language Preservation, Native American Graves and Repatriation (NAGPRA), Community and Family Services, Grants and Contracts, Maintenance, Human Resources, Information Technology, Enrollment, and Clerical Support.

 Tolowa Dee-ni' Nation property holdings include a drinking water system, Tribal Administrative Offices, Gaming Agency Offices, Senior Apartments, Howonquet Cemetery, Prince Island, UIHS Medical/Dental Clinic, Xaa-wan'-k'wvt (Howonquet) Early Learning Program and the Xaa-wan'-k'wvt (Howonquet) Hall Community Center.
 Other lands are reserved for future use.